MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 ## Step 2: Determine where the query is taking time

 Run the following script to find out the step that may cause the performance issue of the query.
 Update the variables in the script with the values described in the following table.
 Change `@ShowActiveOnly` to 0 to get the full picture of the distributed plan.
-Note down the `StepIndex` of the slow step identified from the result set.
+Note down the `StepIndex`, `Phase` and `Description` of the slow step identified from the result set.

 | Parameter | Description |
 | -- | ---- |